dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 If the entire service is disabled, you lose data collection.
 This means that **local** data analysis won't be available because there is no data to analyze!
-Keep in mind that Firefox Health Report can be useful even if it's not submitting data to remote servers!
+Keep in mind that Datalus Health Report can be useful even if it's not submitting data to remote servers!

 Logging
 -------

-The following preferences allow you to control the logging behavior of Firefox Health Report.
+The following preferences allow you to control the logging behavior of Datalus Health Report.

 logging.consoleEnabled
    Whether to write log messages to the web console.
 This is true by